nawaldua/Dynamic-Depth-of-Field-with-Eye-Tracking/README.md

 Download this repository and run ```/code/main.py```

+NOTES: In the GUI, choose the ‘Dynamic-Depth-of-Field-with-Eye-Tracking’ folder (project folder) as the directory as it contains the required input frames and depth maps data.
+The functions in the ‘outputfuncs.py’ file are accessed/executed by clicking the following buttons from the main window:
+To access the Preview function and to choose the variance and blurring parameters for processing the video
+1. Directory --> Preview --> Generate
+(Access ‘mouse_move’, ‘genpreview’, ‘preview_win’)
+OR
+To process a new video based on required parameters
+2. Directory --> View Video --> Process Video --> Output Video
+(Access ‘mouse_move’, ‘output_win’)
+OR
+To view a previously processed video
+(Picks the default output folder)
+3. Directory --> View Video --> Output Video
+(For picking a different output folder)
+4. Directory(Optional Step) --> View Video --> Output Folder --> Output Video

+The Process Video step will take anywhere from 30 to 200 seconds, please check the python console for progress

+List of libraries required are :
+1.	tqdm
+2.	time
+3.	cv2 (opencv-python)
+4.	numpy
+5.	tkinter
+6.	glob
+7.	copy
+8.	math

 ## Usage

 TODO: Information about how to get code to run, what data to use and the steps to do everything